Bbold72/image-quilting-report/ReadMe.md

 ![""](output/texture_transfer-toast_girl.jpg "title")

-I modified the white background in the image of toast to green, so that the background would be selected during texture transfer.
+I modified the white background in the image of toast to green, so that the background would not be selected during texture transfer.

 [Back to top](#table-of-contents)
 <br>